Unihemispheric slow-wave sleep: Eye opening

 In domestic chicks and other species of birds exhibiting USWS, one eye remained open contra-lateral (on the opposite side) to the "awake" hemisphere.
 The closed eye was shown to be opposite the hemisphere engaging in slow-wave sleep.
 Learning tasks, such as those including predator recognition, demonstrated the open eye could be preferential.
 This has also been shown to be the favored behavior of belugas, although inconsistencies have arisen directly relating the sleeping hemisphere and open eye.
 Keeping one eye open aids birds in engaging in USWS while mid-flight as well as helping them observe predators in their vicinity.
-Also crocodilians have been shown to sleep with one eye open.
+Crocodilians have also been shown to sleep with one eye open.

 Given that USWS is preserved also in blind animals or during a lack of visual stimuli, it cannot be considered as a consequence of keeping an eye open while sleeping.
 Furthermore, the open eye in dolphins does not forcibly activate the contralateral hemisphere.
 Although unilateral vision plays a considerable role in keeping active the contralateral hemisphere, it is not the motive power of USWS.
 Consequently, USWS might be generated by endogenous mechanisms.